The optical illusion that is early talent identification and the selection philosophy of district teams

 - Early ability that is identified as talent indicates future ability and performance.

-The selection process is done at the cost of the wider group where focus is placed on those who have been identified as talented (Richard Bailey and David Collins, Kinesiology Review 2013)
+The selection process is done at the cost of the wider group where focus is placed on those who have been identified as talented ( Bailey, R.P: & Collins, D. The Standard Model of Talent Development and its Discontents, Kinesiology Review, 2, 248-259)

 Selection: Based on current performance.
 Identify those as talented as early as possible.
 Early specialization is deemed necessary to reach elite performance level in the future.
 Early performance and ability is necessary for success in the future.